tarantool/doc/doc/how-to/app/app_roles.rst

 -   Roles provided by third-party Lua modules.
     For example, the `CRUD <https://github.com/tarantool/crud>`__ module provides the ``roles.crud-storage`` and ``roles.crud-router`` roles that enable CRUD operations in a sharded cluster.
 -   Custom roles that are developed as a part of a cluster application.
-    For example, you create a custom role to define a stored procedure or implement a supplementary service, such as an email notifier or a replicator.
+    For example, you can create a custom role to define a stored procedure or implement a supplementary service, such as an email notifier or a replicator.

 This section describes how to develop custom roles.
 To learn how to enable and configure roles, see :ref:`configuration_application_roles`.